ddnexus/pagy/docs/extras/items.md

 Pagy.new(count:100, items_param: :custom_param, max_items: 50)
 ```

-**Notice**: you can override the items that the client send with the params by passing the `:items` explicitly.
+**Notice**: you can override the items that the client sends with the params by passing the `:items` explicitly.
 For example:

 ```ruby
 # this will ignore the params[:item] (or any custom :param_name)